abelcondear/analysis/ai/how-to-create-a-new-impact-in-our-business-using-machine-learning-models/how-to-create-a-new-impact-in-our-business-using-machine-learning-models.md

 Because these models are already built to use variables and constants from our normal process.
 So, then we can get the same result in less time and effort.

-Also, if we can run these models simultaneously, we may even get more results and go ahead against other processes.
+In case, we want to run these models simultaneously, then we may even get more results and go ahead against other processes.